ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Introduction

 \section{Introduction}

-Much of the recent success of deep learning models is attributable to the availability of well-curated large-scale data sets that enables a reliable supervised learning process~\cite{litjens2017survey}.
-However, the vast majority of data sets available in the real-world have incorrect (i.e., noisy) labels due to human failure, poor quality of data or inadequacy of the automatic labelling process~\cite{frenay_survey}.
-Using such noisy data sets for training not only hurts the accuracy of the models but also biases the model to make the same mistakes present in the labels.
-Therefore, one of the important challenges in the field is the formulation of robust training algorithms that work effectively with data sets corrupted with noisy labels.
-For classification tasks, deep neural networks (DNNs) have \textit{some} natural robustness to noisy labels~\cite{RolnickRobust}.
-However, this robustness is limited and DNNs are known to be able to easily overfit a training data contaminated with label noise~\cite{zhang2016understanding}.
+Much of the success of deep learning models is attributable to the availability of well-curated large-scale datasets that enables a reliable supervised learning process~\citep{litjens2017survey}.
+However, the vast majority of real-world datasets have noisy labels due to human failure, poor quality of data or inadequate labelling process~\citep{frenay_survey}.
+Using noisy label datasets for training not only hurts the model's accuracy, but also biases the model to make the same mistakes present in the labels~\citep{Zhang2017UnderstandingDL}.
+Therefore, one of the important challenges in the field is the formulation of robust training algorithms that work effectively with datasets corrupted with noisy labels.

-The most successful approaches to address the learning from label noise (LNL) problem are based on semi-supervised learning (SSL) methods~\cite{ding2018semi,ortego2019towards,DivideMix}.
-SSL methods run the following steps iteratively: a) automatically split the training set into clean and noisy sets, b) discard the labels of the samples in the noisy set and, c) minimise the classification loss with the labelled (clean) and unlabelled (noisy) data.
-Thus, the process of automatically splitting the training set into clean and noisy sets is the cornerstone of this pipeline.
-For low noise rates, such automatic identification is fairly successful~\cite{ding2018semi,ortego2019towards,DivideMix} because of the strong support in the training set that associates image representations and their true labels.
-However, for severe label noise, this support weakens, resulting in the inevitable over-fitting of label noise~\cite{ding2018semi,ortego2019towards,DivideMix}.
+Successful approaches to address the learning from noisy label (LNL) problem tend to rely on semi-supervised learning (SSL)~\citep{ding2018semi,ortego2019towards,ortego2020multi,li2020dividemix}.
+Such methods run the following steps iteratively: a) automatically split the training set into clean and noisy sets, b) discard the labels of the samples in the noisy set and, c) minimise the classification loss with the labelled (clean) and unlabelled (noisy) data.
+Consequently, these SSL methods rely on successfully splitting the training set into clean and noisy sets, which for low noise rates, is accurate~\citep{ding2018semi,ortego2019towards,ortego2020multi,li2020dividemix} because of the strong support in the training set that associates image representations and their true labels.
+However, for severe label noise, this support weakens, resulting in the over-fitting of label noise~\citep{ding2018semi,ortego2019towards,ortego2020multi,li2020dividemix}.